-At any time of day as far ahead as they wish by booking in advance with the Starter either in person or by telephone.
-The facility to book a time to play with a guest using the on-line booking system is restricted to tee-times after 11.00am and only up to 8 days in advance.
+At any time of day as far ahead as they wish by booking in advance with the Starter.
+The facility to book a time to play with a guest using the on-line booking system is restricted to tee-times after 8.30 am April – September and 9.30am October – March and only up to 8 days in advance.

-Members, guests and visitors must not change in the car park.
+Members, guests and visitors must not change clothes or shoes in the car park.

-Members playing on the Course must display the bag tag with which they have been provided to show their category of membership.
+Members must display on their golf bag the bag tag with which they have been provided to show their category of membership.

-Members must report to the Secretary any damage they may have caused to club property or property adjoining the Course in case an insurance claim arises.
+Members must report to the Secretary any damage they may have caused to Club property or property adjoining the course.
+This also applies to damage to parked car.

 Players are not allowed to be accompanied by a dog.
 Members are requested not to walk their dogs on playing areas of the Course at any time.

-Non-playing members are permitted to be members’ guests on the same basis as is set out in these rules for non-members.
+Non-playing members and Associate members are permitted to be members’ guests on the same basis as is set out in the rules for non-members.
 Non-playing members may use the putting green, subject to the wearing of golf shoes.

-Items of property belonging to the Club such as hand towels, toilet requisites, glasses etc must not be removed from the Clubhouse.
+Items of property belonging to the Club such as hand towels, toilet requisites, glasses etc must not be removed from the Clubhouse or its environs.

 In accordance with the Constitution precedence of admission to Junior Membership will be shown to the children or grand-children of Members or deceased Members.

 Junior members are not permitted in any area of the Club where alcohol is sold or consumed unless accompanied by an adult.